jacius/proto-slots/README.md

 * :key [default: #'identity]

-  A function to apply to each item before calling the :test function to check for a match.
+  An existing function to apply to each item before calling the :test function to check for a match.
 It has the same semantics as the :key keyword arg to the standard functions #'find, #'union, etc.

 * :finder [default: nil]

-  Name for a method to find a matching item in the object's list, possibly one inherited from the base object.
+  Name for a method to find the first matching item in the object's list, possibly one inherited from the base object.
 This method returns nil if no matching item is found.
 If :finder is nil (the default), no finder method is defined.

   The finder method takes two arguments: the object itself, and a query.
 The query is used by the standard #'find function, using the